-(1) Shanghai Daopei is a subsidiary of an entity whose chairman is Wenzhao Lu, the major shareholder of the Company.
+- (1) Shanghai Daopei is a subsidiary of an entity whose chairman is Wenzhao Lu, the major shareholder of the Company. - (2) Beijing Nanshan is a subsidiary of an entity whose chairman is Wenzhao Lu, the major shareholder of the Company.

-Accounts receivable - related party, net of allowance for doubtful accounts, at March 31, 2017 and December 31, 2016 amounted to \$70,213 and \$70,228, respectively, and were related to consulting services provided to Shanghai Daopei, a Chinese entity whose chairman is Wenzhao Lu, the major shareholder of the Company.
+Accounts receivable - related parties, net of allowance for doubtful accounts, at June 30, 2017 and December 31, 2016 amounted to \$235,163 and \$70,228, respectively, and were related to consulting services provided to Shanghai Daopei and Beijing Nanshan, two Chinese entities whose chairman is Wenzhao Lu, the major shareholder of the Company.
 Management believes that the accounts receivable are fully collectable.
-Therefore, no allowance for doubtful accounts is deemed to be required on its accounts receivable - related party at March 31, 2017 and December 31, 2016.
+Therefore, no allowance for doubtful accounts is deemed to be required on its accounts receivable - related parties at June 30, 2017 and December 31, 2016.

-Accounts payable and accrued liabilities - related parties
+Accrued liabilities and other payables - related parties

-At March 31, 2017 and December 31, 2016, the Company owed David Jin, its shareholder, chief executive officer, president and board member, of \$19,535 and \$6,278, respectively, for travel reimbursements which have been included in accounts payable and accrued liabilities - related parties on the accompanying consolidated balance sheets.
+At June 30, 2017 and December 31, 2016, the Company owed David Jin, its shareholder, chief executive officer, president and board member, of \$18,696 and \$6,278, respectively, for travel reimbursements which have been included in accrued liabilities and other payable - related parties on the accompanying consolidated balance sheets.

-At March 31, 2017 and December 31, 2016, the Company owed Meng Li, its shareholder, chief operating officer and board member, of \$311 and \$309, respectively, for travel and other miscellaneous reimbursements which have been included in accounts payable and accrued liabilities - related parties on the accompanying consolidated balance sheets.
+At June 30, 2017 and December 31, 2016, the Company owed Meng Li, its shareholder, chief operating officer and board member, of \$14,227 and \$309, respectively, for travel and other miscellaneous reimbursements which have been included in accrued liabilities and other payables - related parties on the accompanying consolidated balance sheets.

 On October 17, 2016, the Company entered into a lease for office space in New Jersey with a related party (the "Office Lease").
 Pursuant to the Office Lease, the monthly rent is \$1,000.
 The term of the Office Lease is one year commencing on November 1, 2016 and will expire on October 31, 2017.
-As of March 31, 2017 and December 31, 2016, the accrued and unpaid rent expense related to this Office Lease amounted to \$5,000 and \$2,000, respectively, which was included in accounts payable and accrued liabilities - related parties on the accompanying consolidated balance sheets.
+As of June 30, 2017 and December 31, 2016, the accrued and unpaid rent expense related to this Office Lease amounted to \$8,000 and \$2,000, respectively, which was included in accrued liabilities and other payables - related parties on the accompanying consolidated balance sheets.